© Société du parc Jean-Drapeau

 Clock Tower Beach at the Old Port of Montréal

 Okay, so maybe you can’t swim at Clock Tower Beach, but it’s a gorgeous urban beach.
 Right smack bang in the Old Port of Montréal, this is the city’s quintessential urban beach, complete with soft sand, great beach fare courtesy of the nearby food trucks and a scene that makes people watching so, so fun.
-There are chairs and parasols that nicely make up for the fact that swimming isn’t allowed (unavailable at the moment).
+There are chairs and parasols that nicely make up for the fact that swimming isn’t allowed.
 Relax in the sun, have a few drinks, and Instagram some #MTLmoments until the sun goes down.

 Just behind the Verdun Auditorium and Parc Arthur-Therrien, you’ll find the beautiful Verdun Beach, an urban project that gives locals and visitors a lovely place to hang, chill and bake on either sand or grassy knolls.
 Swim in a beautiful stretch of the St. Lawrence River, laze in a hammock or get sporty on the slides or climbing wall.